siyanz252/Ex1/README.md

-# This is my home page, not EX1, misnamed.
+# HELLO！This is my home page, not EX1, misnamed.